 4 - Ultramarine blue mixed with Schmincke Transparent Orange.
 These are also lovely lively colours with a hint more yellow perhaps.

-5 - Phthalo Blue RS with Benzamida Orange and they don't neutralise, though they do produce lovely greens. (even better with Phthalo blue GS!)
+5 - Phthalo Blue RS mixed with Benzamida Orange Deep and they don't neutralise, though they do produce lovely greens.
+(Even better with Phthalo blue GS!)

 Would they be the same with other brands of Ultramarine?